How I Set Up the Fire Extinguisher Check Template with Customers in Pilla

 Why this matters: Visual inspections do not replace professional servicing.
 An extinguisher that has not been professionally serviced may have internal problems you cannot see.

 What to look for: Find the service label (usually on the back or attached as a tag).
-Check:
+Check the most recent service date, the next service due date, and whether the next service date has passed.

 Common issues: Service label removed during cleaning or painting.
 Service overdue because contractor visit was missed.
 Multiple labels causing confusion about current status.